alanvantony/UItorunPythonScripts/README.md

 # UItorunPythonScripts
 Python Django Project to run python scripts from a frontend user Interface

-**This is purely an academic project to learn how the Python server side scripts run from a User interface at the frontend**
+**This is purely an academic project to learn how the Python server side scripts can run from a User interface at the frontend**

 SOFTWARE REQUIREMENTS